-Upon further inquiry, he came to know that KFC outlet was taking chicken supply from Godrej Company, a Mumbai-based supplier that used the machine slaughter ( a process that makes the chicken non-halal).
-He also questioned how it was possible for the KFC to meet the demand for chicken when it supplier had a certificate of slaughtering only 1000 chickens while the actual demand was much higher.
+Upon further inquiry, she came to know that KFC outlet was taking chicken supply from Godrej Company, a Mumbai-based supplier that used the machine slaughter ( a process that makes the chicken non-halal).
+She also questioned how it was possible for the KFC to meet the demand for chicken when it supplier had a certificate of slaughtering only 1000 chickens while the actual demand was much higher.

 How is it possible for a company to provide huge quantity of halal chicken when it has license to slaughter only 1000 chickens per day.

-If such can happen in India, we are not sure whether fast food outlets in Pakistan like KFC, McDonalds and Dominos are using the Halal chicken or not.
+If such can happen in India, we are not sure whether fast food outlets in Pakistan like KFC, McDonald’s, and Dominos are using the Halal chicken or not.
 The food companies have to meet a huge demand.
 Slaughtering chicken by hand (a prerequisite for halal chicken) on the daily basis to meet huge demand is not possible.